sysrex/sysrex/content/posts/get-apiversion-in-k8s.md

 In the third column, `APIGROUP`.
 If, for example, you're creating a manifest for a new `Deployment` you could `grep` the output of `kubectl api-resources` and see that the API group is `apps`.

-## GLet's find the API group version
+## Let's find the API group version

 Because we now know the `APIGROUP` we will just get the version by using grep.